jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ### Serving a Model

-To serve a model, run `serve.sh` giving it the name of the model to serve.
+To serve a model, change to the `serve` directory.
+Edit `variables.tf` to set the name of the model to serve and then run `terraform apply`.

-`./serve.sh my-model`

-This command will launch a model serving container on the ECS cluster for the given model.
-The model can then be used as:
+This will launch a service and task on the ECS cluster to serve the given given model.
+The model can then be used by referencing the output DNS name of the load balancer:

 ```
-curl -X POST http://$HOSTNAME:8080/ner --data "George Washington was president of the United States." -H "Content-type: text/plain"
+curl -X POST http://$ALB:8080/ner --data "George Washington was president of the United States." -H "Content-type: text/plain"
 ```

-The response will be a JSON-encoded list of entities (`George Washington` and `United States`) from the text.
+The response will be a JSON-encoded list of JSON entities (`George Washington` and `United States`) from the text.
+(THe actual output will vary based on the model's training and input text.)

 ## GPU